MachoGoldRam/Mist11/README.md

 ![Inline Preview](./screenshots/inline.png)

 > [!NOTE]
-> You will need to tweak the values in the configurations themselves to adapt to your system; descriptions provided below.
+> You will need to tweak the values in the configurations themselves to adapt to your system; their values are on the Wiki.
 This mod was made in a single 1366x768 display, Windows 11 24H2.

 Install all the mods and import their configurations before you start tweaking.
 There a small inconsistencies regarding animations of certain elements, but they don't impact functionality.